opencis/opencis-wireshark-plugin/README.md

 ### Filter

-All filters are under the root named `opencxl`.
+All filters are defined under `opencxl`.
 Depending on your need, you can utilize the filter in very flexible ways.
 Some examples:
  - `opencxl.mem.m2s.birsp || opencxl.mem.s2m.bisnp` shows all CXL.mem back invalidation packets.
  - `opencxl.mem.s2m.bisnp.mem_opcode == BISnpData` selects all BISnpData packets.
 The complete filter definitions can be found in the dissector source code.